top of page

 According to the CDC, forty percent of children have a chronic disease.
 Childhood illness often sets the stage for adult health conditions such as diabetes, asthma and obesity.
 As more American children eat poorly and exercise less, the rates continue to rise.

-As grim as the statistics are showing us, there are some incredibly simple ways to set a good path forward for your child.
-Working on and maintaining good gut and digestive health will slash the chances of your child becoming chronically ill today and will be beneficial for their life for years to come.
+As grim as the statistics are showing us, there are some simple ways to set a good path forward for your child.
+Working on and maintaining good gut and digestive health will slash the chances of your child becoming chronically ill today and will benefit their life for years to come.

 Endocrine Function and Digestion